-Chances are you’ve encountered the dracaena plant at your local nursery or garden center.
-You’ve also probably noticed arching dracaenas feature some of the most beautiful growth patterns and variegation in the plant world.
+Chances are you’ve encountered the dracaena plant at your local nursery.
+You’ve also probably noticed arching dracaenas feature some of the lushest growth patterns and variegation in the plant world.
 Whether they’re single-stemmed shrubs or trees, these plants make exquisite additions to any home or office.
-Plus, they’re low-maintenance plants — all they need is indirect light and non-fluoridated water.
-If you’re looking for the best dracaena to add to your inside space, we’ve rounded up our favorite types of dracaena below.
+Plus, they’re pretty low-maintenance plants — all they need is indirect light and non-fluoridated water to thrive.
+Below, we’ve rounded up our favorite types of dracaena plants.
 Let’s take a look.

 - 1. Gold dust dracaena (Dracaena surculosa)